In This Article

-We all dream of owning a luxurious walk-in wardrobe where we can store our entire collection of clothes, shoes, bags and what not.
-But why do we hesitate?
-Space – or the lack of it – is the biggest obstacle when it comes to planning walk-in closets.
+We all dream of owning a luxury walk-in closet where we can store our entire collection of clothes, shoes, bags and what not.So what’s stopping us?
+Space – or the lack of it – is the biggest obstacle when it comes to planning simple yet luxurious walk-in closet designs.
 But ask yourself this: do you really need a completely demarcated area or room to turn into a walk-in wardrobe?
 Maybe not.
-We share 5 amazing ideas to design a walk-in wardrobe inside the bedroom itself – no walls or extra room required!
+We share 6 amazing walk-in wardrobe designs inside the bedroom itself – no walls or extra room required!
 Check them out.

-#1: Just Use a Lattice Divider
+#1: Create a Walk-In Wardrobe Segment With A Lattice Divider

 Instead of opting for an L-shaped wardrobe, which is the most common choice for bedrooms, you can go for a U-shaped wardrobe.
 This will create the illusion of having a walk-in wardrobe.
 The extra column of storage cabinets will act as the divider and you can easily get dressed behind it.
 Isn’t this a clever idea?